 If you experience these or any other side effects, stop use and speak to your doctor or pharmacist immediately.
 For more information about reporting the side effects of medication, please see the MHRA’s Yellow Card Scheme.

 Store in a cool, dry place and protect from light and moisture.
-Do not use if expiry date printed on original packaging has passed.
+Do not use if the expiry date printed on original packaging has passed.
 Keep out of sight and reach of children.

 This product is a medicine; make sure to speak to your doctor or Chemist 4 U pharmacist before taking this product if you have an underlying medical problem or are taking any other medicine or complementary therapy.
 If your symptoms get worse or continue after taking this product, contact us or your doctor.
 For medical services in your area, please refer to https://www.nhs.uk